 There are seven main types of commercial renewable energy.
 All of them reinforce sustainable business practices, but—just like fossil fuels—all of them come with unique drawbacks.
 The best commercial renewable energy for your company should not only tick off boxes on the corporate social responsibility checklist, but also turn on the lights reliably and less expensively each day.
 Which one—or which combination—is best for you?
 That will depend a lot on your company’s needs.

-The pros: Geothermal is probably the cleanest type of energy, and it's super-reliable.
-It's also completely renewable, as long as care is taken to preserve the hot-water reservoir.
+The pros: Geothermal is probably the cleanest type of energy, and it’s extremely reliable.
+It’s also completely renewable, as long as care is taken to preserve the hot water reservoir.

 The cons: The biggest drawback to geothermal is that it’s very location-specific.
 Virtually all hot-water reservoirs are in the western United States, Alaska and Hawaii.
 While technological changes may soon make it cheaper, the initial investment in equipment is costly, and a lot of drilling and landscape changes may be needed.
 Geothermal also requires a lot of water, and—because it relies on a process similar to hydraulic fracking—it has become notorious for causing earthquakes.